MIMPython/mimpython.github.io/_pythonSummerCourse/02-01-basic-data-types.md

 dimensions = (200, 50)
 print(dimensions[0]) # 200

-# You can't use
+# Item assignment is not allowed in tuple
 dimensions[0] = 100 # TypeError: 'tuple' object does not support item assignment

-# Writing over a Tuple
+# Writing over a tuple
 dimensions = (200, 50)
 print(dimensions) # (200, 50)
 dimensions = (100, 100)